18 Ways Empty Nesters Can Cut Grocery Bills

 2. Don’t be fooled by bulk buys.

 There was a time when buying the larger size meant a lower per unit cost.
 Then the marketers realized that you don’t always compare unit prices.
 In today’s grocery store, a bulk buy might save you money.
 Or it might not.
-And, if you’re only cooking for one or two, there’s no need for bulk buying.
+And, if you’re only cooking for one or two, there’s probably no need for bulk buying.

 3. Only buy what you’ll eat.